mainkoon81/DCU-project-03-BigData/README.md

 **[Find a DecisionSurface!]**
 <img src="https://user-images.githubusercontent.com/31917400/39019180-5566df3e-4420-11e8-9f87-dad95387ce6c.jpg" />

+> PREDICTION: when future emails come, we can combine these features to guess if they are spam or not.

  - Library: sklearn.naive_bayes (Gaussian)
  - Example: Compute the accuracy of your Naive Bayes classifier.
 Accuracy is defined as the number of test points that are classified correctly divided by the total number of test points.
 ```